Displaying and Operating the Timeline Palette

 OFF

-Autoscroll to properties of selected object’s form animation:
+Autoscroll to form animation properties of selected objects:

-(If you select the same object repeatedly, the properties will not be opened from the second time onwards.)
+(If the same object is selected consecutively, the properties will not be opened the second time or later.)

 See “Shy Function” for details.